-Sam has lived in France, China and Los Angeles and shot just about everywhere in between.
-He lives in Brooklyn, NY with his partner and son.
+He has lived in France, China, across the US, and has worked just about everywhere in between.
+Sam lives in Brooklyn, NY with his partner and son.

 2018 Interview in Filmmaker Magazine http://filmmakermagazine.com/1...

 ICG Article about "Hollywood Adventures" icg.pdf

 "Working very effectively in both its steamy romance and subtle horror elements (there's little overt gore), the film benefits immeasurably from Sam Chase's evocative cinematography" - The Hollywood Reporter